How Many Grams in an Ounce of Gold? A Precise Guide

 For coins like the South African Gold Krugerrand, the gold content is about 31.12 grams.
 It’s made from 22k gold, which is almost pure gold.
 This math ensures you know how much gold is really in the coin.

-What other units are used in the troy weight system?
+What other units are used in the Troy weight system?

 How do I ensure accurate gold measurements and valuation?